Money Trees: Critical reception

-The song was met with acclaim from music critics, and it is widely regarded as one of Lamar’s best songs.
-XXL in their perfect "XXL" review, deemed the song a "tale of hustler's ambitions."
-In 2021, Rolling Stone ranked the track at number one on its list of “The 50 Best Kendrick Lamar Songs.”
-A similar 2017 list by Complex placed it fifth on their list of “The Best Kendrick Lamar Songs,” while The Guardian had it sixth on its 2022 list of “Kendrick Lamar’s 20 greatest songs – ranked!”
+The song was met with acclaim from music critics, and it is widely regarded as one of Lamar's best songs.
+XXL in their perfect "XXL" review, deemed the song a "tale of hustler's ambitions".
+In 2021, Rolling Stone ranked the track at number one on its list of "The 50 Best Kendrick Lamar Songs".
+A similar 2017 list by Complex placed it fifth on their list of "The Best Kendrick Lamar Songs", while The Guardian had it sixth on its 2022 list of "Kendrick Lamar's 20 greatest songs – ranked!"

 The track especially received acclaim for the guest verse from Jay Rock.
 Complex praised Jay Rock's verse, calling it the tenth best guest appearance of 2012.
-They described his verse as "stellar", adding in the verse Rock "contemplates a life of crime versus one stricken in dire poverty."
-XXL included the verse on its 2019 list of the “35 of the Most Iconic Hip-Hop Guest Verses Since 2000,” stating that Rock “grounds the tune with a voice wizened by poverty and pushed by pursuit.”
+They described his verse as "stellar", adding in the verse Rock "contemplates a life of crime versus one stricken in dire poverty".
+XXL included the verse on its 2019 list of the "35 of the Most Iconic Hip-Hop Guest Verses Since 2000", stating that Rock "grounds the tune with a voice wizened by poverty and pushed by pursuit".

 Commercial performance

-Even without being released as a single, the song spent seven weeks on the US charts and peaked at number 19 on the US Billboard Bubbling Under Hot 100 Singles chart.
+Even without being released as a single, the song spent seven weeks on the US Billboard Bubbling Under Hot 100 Singles chart, peaking at number 19.